Member | Established: 1996 | Member since 2013

 Current Status: Execute

 At the regional level, West African Economic and Monetary Union (WAEMU) Regulation No.09/2009/CM/UEMOA establishes public sector accounting standards for member states of the WAEMU, which includes Senegal.
 Article 6 of that directive indicates that the government’s general accounting should be based on international accounting standards.
 IFAC member organizations in the WAEMU member states indicate that the regulation has undergone revisions to integrate a significant number of IPSAS.
-The revised standards were finalized in November 2018 by the West African Accounting Council and will be subject to the review of the WAEMU in 2020.
+The revised standards were finalized in November 2018 by the West African Accounting Council.

 At the national level, the Ministry of Finance is responsible for adopting public sector accounting standards.
-The current standards used in Senegal are cash-basis with the intention to transition to accrual.
-IPSAS are not adopted (IFAC, CIPFA 2018).
+The current standards used in Senegal are national standards referring to IPSAS on a partial accrual-basis with the intention to transition to full accrual IPSAS (modified for local context) (IFAC, CIPFA 2021).

 ONECCA-Senegal has no standard-setting authority in this area, nor do its members work in the public sector, however, the institute indicates that it has a collaborative relationship with the government and advocates for the adoption of accrual-basis IPSAS.
-For example, it has shared a 2005 version of the IPSAS translated into French and in 2015, ONECCA-Senegal, in collaboration with IFAC, the Pan African Federation of Accountants, and the International Federation of Francophone Accountants, organized a two-day event on public financial management in order to promote accrual IPSAS.
+For example, it has shared French translations of the IPSAS translated and in 2015, ONECCA-Senegal, in collaboration with IFAC, the Pan African Federation of Accountants, and the International Federation of Francophone Accountants, organized a two-day event on public financial management in order to promote accrual IPSAS.
 The institute reports this event is now an annual occurrence for the Francophone African professional accountant community.

 Current Status: Review & Improve